 At CCI, one of our fundamental values is to respect human rights.
-We believe that our success, which has been built on our company values, our standards of operational excellence, and our commitment to compliance with the law, regulations and human rights stems from the contributions made by each of our employees.
+We believe that our success, which has been built on our company values, our standards of operational excellence, and our commitment to compliance with the law, regulations and human rights, stems from the contributions made by each of our employees.
 We are determined to provide a place of work in which universal human rights are respected, and which is open, diverse and participatory.
 We value each of our employees and strive to create a work environment that is equal in all respects.
-We aim to inspire our employees that they can realize their professional goals and achieve their full potential.
+We aim to inspire our employees so that they can realize their professional goals and achieve their full potential.

-Since December 2018, when we published our first Human Rights Policy, we have integrated workplace rights and human rights into all applications across our value chain, our corporte values, and our sustainability strategy as a continuation of our existing CCI Workplace Rights Policy.
+Since December 2018, when we published our first Human Rights Policy, we have integrated workplace rights and human rights into all applications across our value chain, our corporate values, and our sustainability strategy as a continuation of our existing CCI Workplace Rights Policy.
 This policy, which represents a fundamental building block of our vision, is transmitted consistently and without interruption along our entire procurement chain.
-The CCI Human Rights Policy is based on international human rights standards as prescribed by the United Nations Declaration of Human Rights, the International Labor Organization's Declaration on Fundamental Principles and Rights at Work, and the United Nations Global Compact throughout all CCI countries, and reports to the Health & Safety Steering Committee that meets once every six months.
-The CEO is the highest ranking executive and assumes the ultimate responsibility, while the HR Director heads up the chain-ofcommand for H&S.
+The CCI Human Rights Policy is based on international human rights standards as prescribed by the United Nations Declaration of Human Rights, the International Labor Organization's Declaration on Fundamental Principles and Rights at Work, and the United Nations Global Compact.